yamada-ui/yamada-ui/.changeset/slow-mice-tie.md

 ---
-"@yamada-ui/carousel": major
+"@yamada-ui/carousel": patch
 ---

-exported EmblaCarouselType for a type of controlref
+exported `EmblaCarouselType` for a type of `controlRef`.